-Figure 1-20 is a rear view of the 2 Gb TP9100 rack.
+Figure 1-19Example of 2 Gb TP9100 Rack (Front View)

 Power Distribution Units (PDUs)

 The power distribution units (PDUs) mounted in the rear of the rack provide power to the enclosure and switch bays.
 The breakers on the PDUs also provide a power on/off point for the rack and enclosures.
 See Figure 1-21 for socket and breaker locations and functions.
 All sockets in the PDUs are rated at 200 to 240 VAC, with a maximum load per bank of outlet sockets of 8 A, and are labeled as such.
 The sockets are connected to equipment in the bays as follows: